-British Road National Championships 2018 road race start list announced - Cycling Weekly
+British Road National Championships 2018 road race start list - Cycling Weekly

 >>> British Road National Championships 2018 routes: road race and time trial courses

-The men’s start list includes defending champion, Steve Cummings (Team Dimension Data) plus Mark Cavendish (Team Dimension Data) as well as Geraint Thomas (Team Sky) fresh from his win at Critérium du Dauphiné.
+The men’s start list includes defending champion, Steve Cummings (Team Dimension Data) plus Mark Cavendish (Team Dimension Data) and former champion Peter Kennaugh (Bora-Hansgrohe)

 Adam Blythe (Aqua Blue Sport) also takes to the start line, as 2016 champion, plus 2012 champion Ian Stannard (Team Sky).